opalmedapps/opal-app/README.md

     Follow the instructions in [the env folder's README](./env/README.md) to configure your connection to a local or server-hosted backend.

-4. Run the app in a browser (the following command assumes you've configured an environment called `local`).
+4. Run the app in a browser (the following command assumes you've configured an environment called `local`;
+    if not, replace this with the name you've chosen).

     ```shell
     npm run start --env=local